Lease Option with great terms in Raleigh and Wake County, NC

 • Summary of Lease Option benefits

-W hen crafted correctly, a Lease Option agreement provides a "win-win" for the tenant and landlord.
+When crafted correctly, a Lease Option agreement provides a "win-win" for the tenant and landlord.
 A good Lease Option agreement can provide the option holder with several considerable inherent benefits, including:

-Option holder can control property A Lease Option agreement allows the option holder to control property because it is an exclusive agreement.
-In an appreciating real estate market, option holders can realize substantial returns relative to the option cost involved.
+A Lease Option agreement allows the option holder to control property because it is an exclusive agreement.
+In an appreciating real estate market, option holders may realize gains relative to the option cost involved.
 In a flat market, like we have seen for the past few years in Wake County, the option holder can be assured of a fixed price up front and an exclusive right to buy.
 If you like the property, then exercise the option and buy!
 In a declining market (and yes, this has happened to some communities in Raleigh over the last few years) you can just let your option expire.

-Try Before You Buy For those individuals who want time to "check out" their property for a few months (or longer,) a Lease Option agreement may be more advantageous than an outright Purchase.
+For those individuals who want time to "check out" their property for a few months (or longer,) a Lease Option agreement may be more advantageous than an outright Purchase.
 An option holder can live in the property for some time before committing to a purchase contract.
 If the option holder does not want to exercise the option, the loss is limited to the option fee.
 This may be a small price to pay for the piece of mind of knowing that their real estate selection is the right choice.

-Ability to finance at some time in the future Probably one of the strongest benefits of a Lease Option agreement is time.
+Probably one of the strongest benefits of a Lease Option agreement is time.
 Many people need time to get their financial house in order.
 Delaying the financing of a real estate purchase but locking in at today's prices may be a perfect solution.

-No relocation Since the lease and the option parts of a Lease Option agreement apply to the same property, the option holder can move into "home" from day one.
+Since the lease and the option parts of a Lease Option agreement apply to the same property, the option holder can move into "home" from day one.
 There is no need to move after the option exercise or the final closing.

-Becton Properties knows the right way to structure a Lease Option agreement.
 Our Lease Option provides a great way for a tenant to achieve home ownership of a great property on good terms.

 Summary of Lease Option liabilities (the downside)

-A Lease Option has some very significant downsides.
+Lease Option has some very significant downsides.
 If you can think of other items, call or send us an email and let us know so we can list them.

 Option holder decides not to exercise